-The foods listed in these reports have been identified as 'failing foods' under the Imported Food Control Act 1992.
-For surveillance food this means a holding order can be applied to ensure all future consignments of that food are referred for inspection.
+If the failing food is a surveillance food, we can apply a holding order.
+This will refer all future consignments of that food for inspection.
 A holding order remains in place until a history of compliance can be demonstrated, usually after five consecutive passes.
 See a list of published holding orders.

 If the failing food is a risk food we will test 100% of future consignments until a compliance history is established.